me5763/lab-fs19/pages/project-3.md

 ## What to submit?

-Part file, drawing of the part similar to the one shown above, simulation files, and a written report containing the four cases below.
-The reports do not need to be formal and should be as concise as possible.
-At the beginning of your document, please tabulate the results of the four cases including the maximum deflections and Von-Mises stresses.
+Part file, drawing of the part similar to the one shown above, and a written report containing the four cases below. **Do not submit the simulation files.** The reports do not need to be formal and should be as concise as possible.
+At the beginning of your document, please tabulate the results of the four cases including the maximum deflections and Von-Mises (elemental) stresses.

-- Meshed solid
+- Meshed solid (screenshots of the four mesh cases)
-- Magnitude of deflection contour
+- Magnitude of deflection contour (magnitude of displacement)
-- Von-Mises stress contour
+- Von-Mises stress contour (elemental stress)
 - Brief answers to the following questions:
   - What are the maximum deflection and the maximum stress for each of the four cases?
   - Which of the four cases provides the most accurate results?